NorbertXYZ/eclipse/README.md

 For building eclipse you need the packages: openjdk17 maven39 gmake git py311-setuptools pkgconf libsecret bsddialog webkit2-gtk3 bison

+## Using ports

+So today I could make a successfull build of the port - at least with a "fake" port called eclipse-4.32 which I created in /usr/ports/java and which run successfully.
+I extracted the content of the folder port and run: "make; make install".

+There may be small adaptations neccessary - e.g. I put all patches in 1 file.
+But it was more conveniant for me.

 ## Manual build

+This may not be the sugested method anymore :-)

 A simple way is to build the eclipse application is a "manual" build.
 Download the file manual.tgz, then untar it in a folder and call